vm7608/AI-Training-2/03_GAN/01_Basic_GANs/README.md

 To understand the term GAN let’s break it into separate three parts:

-- Generative – To learn a generative model, which can captures the distribution of training data and can be used to generate new samples.
+- Generative – A generative model, which can captures the distribution of training data and can be used to generate new samples.
 - Adversarial – The training of the model is done in an adversarial setting.
-- Networks – use deep neural networks for training purposes.
+- Networks – Use deep neural networks for training purposes.

 GANs have two main blocks (two neural networks) which compete with each other.
 They are Generator and Discriminator.
-The generator tries to generate new data instances while the discriminator tries to distinguish between real and fake data.
+The generator tries to generate new data instances while the discriminator tries to distinguish between real and generated data.

 ### **1.2.
 Discriminative vs Generative models**

-Machine learning models can be broadly classified into two categories: discriminative and generative models (as one of ways to classify ML models).
+Machine learning models can be classified into two categories: discriminative and generative models (as one of many ways to classify ML models).

 <p align="center">
   <img src="https://imgur.com/xjtCWqw.png" >